-Thoughts From The Founders:
+Thoughts From The Founder:

 I began my professional triathlon career in ’99 within the new and developing XTERRA tour.
 I enjoyed a degree of success but was quickly persuaded to move to the supposedly more lucrative road side of triathlon.
 This was a big mistake and one I will always regret.
 Stick to what you’re good at kids.